 User Name Create a user name for login.
-The user name should not be more than 16 characters using digits, letters and underlines only.
+The length of user name should be less than 16 characters which can contain only English letters, digits and underscores.
 Old Password Enter the old password of the switch.
-By default, the old password is admin .
+By default, the old password is admin.
 New Password Specify a new password for login.
+The length of password should be less than 16 characters which can contain only English letters, digits and underscores.
 Confirm Password Retype the new password.